sahandmsh/Algorithm-and-data-structures-examples/MaximumAverageSubtree/README.md

-Given a root of a binary tree, the code uses postorder traversal to find maximum average value of a subtree in the original tree.
+Given the root of a binary tree, the code uses postorder traversal to find the maximum average value of a subtree in the original tree.